thewca/wca-regulations/wca-regulations-2012.md

   - H1a) Before an attempt, the competitor must notify the judge of the number of puzzles he wishes to attempt blindfolded.
 The number of puzzles must be at least 2.
     - H1a1) A competitor is not permitted to change the number of puzzles after the beginning of the attempt.
     - H1a2) The organisation team must not disclose the competitor's requested number of puzzles until the beginning of the attempt.
   - H1b) A competitor is allotted a time limit of 10 minutes times the number of puzzles in the attempt, up to a maximum time limit of 60 minutes.
+[NOTE: I have two big problems with the way this is written.
+First of all, it sounds like there is a maximum of 6 cubes allowed.
+Secondly, the word “times” in there sounds weird and out of place.
+Of course *I* know what is trying to be portrayed, but it would only confuse most newcomers.
+I would write it something more like: The maximum time limit is 60 minutes, or 10 minutes per cube when the number of cubes attempted is less than six.”]
     - H1b1) The competitor may signal the end of the attempt at any time.
 If and when the time limit is reached, the judge shall stop the attempt, and the attempt shall then be judged; the time limit for the attempt shall count as the original recorded time.
+[NOTE: The use of “judge” twice in this sentence, meaning two different things, is confusing: “the judge shall stop the attempt, and the attempt shall then be judged”.
+The second use should be “scored” or something like that.
+Also, I don’t understand “the time limit for the attempt shall count as the original recorded time”.
+I think it’s saying something like “the time limit for the attempt is the recorded time”, which is simpler and less confusing.]
     - H1b2) When there are 10 seconds until the time limit, the judge shall call "10 SECONDS REMAINING.
 PLEASE FINISH YOUR ATTEMPT".
 If the competitor is still holding any puzzles when the judge stops the attempt, they shall be judged as unsolved.
+[NOTE: “10” should be “ten”]
   - H1d) Time penalties for the puzzles of the attempt are cumulative.